MojoRisin46/motogp-data/README.md

 ## 🚦 Current Features

 - Fetches and stores MotoGP race results for the current season.
 - Bronze/Silver/Gold medallion pipeline for data quality and traceability.
-- All data is downloadable, API-accessible, and ready for analysis.
-- Example Jupyter Notebooks for analytics and visualization.
 - **Community hub**: Share your own notebooks and findings!

 ---